School: Environment and Natural Resources

 The Water Science specialization addresses the fate of ecosystems like wetlands and riparian corridors.
 Students will take courses in ecology, geology, physics, hydrology, water resources, wetland ecology, civil engineering, aquatic plants, soil chemistry, climatology, limnology and environmental microbiology.

 Gaining real world experience through internships is critical to student success.
 Students gain valuable work experience at a variety of federal, state and private agencies and organizations.
+By working with SENR Career Services, students can find local, national and international internships related to their career goals.

 The Environment and Natural Resources Honors program challenges high-ability students by providing a program in greater breadth and depth and provides special recognition and scholarships for outstanding scholastic achievement.
 Students are able to design their own study plan that guides their course selection and honors research.
 Freshmen with University Honors standing may be accepted directly as a candidate for the Environment and Natural Resources Honors program.